rfbergeron/bompiler/IDEAS.md

 Doing this for functions, structures and unions would be somewhat complicated, however.
 It would also require the inclusion of `typecheck.h` in `astree.c`, which may cause dependency issues.

+## The arrow operator
+Accessing members of pointers to structs with the arrow operator is equivalent to dereferencing them and then accessing them with the dot operator, so maybe the parser should just add the necessary tree nodes to make those two operations look equivalent in the abstract syntax tree. and then accessing them with the dot operator,

+## Passing information during type checking
+The return values of the type checker's internal functions should be a flagset which can be used to indicate different things about the status of that branch of the recursion.
+The most obvious one I can think about right now is one where the value of an expression is a constant, which is a requirement of global variables.